Yuichiroh/nuimode/README.md

 * Google chrome YouTube controller (GoogleChromeHandler)
 * Adobe Lightroom controller (LightroomHandler)
 * Microsoft Power Point controller (PowerPointHandler)

+The library is implemented using Scala.js and intended for developers using Scala language.

 # Setup
 1. Install